On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Conclusion of the proof of Theorem

 \section{Conclusion of the proof of Theorem \ref{irred-class}}

 To complete the proof of Theorem \ref{irred-class}, we analyse the three cases listed in Theorem \ref{just-168}.
 We will show that cases (i) and (ii) do not give any solutions to Question \ref{main-qn}, and that any solution given by case (iii) is one of those constructed in Theorem \ref{irred-constr}.
+We keep the previous notation, so $(G,V)$ is an irreducible solution to Question \ref{main-qn}, and $V=\F_p^n$.

 From \cite{online-atlas}, we know that the absolutely irreducible representations in characteristic $2$ of the group $T \cong \PSL_2(7) \cong \GL_3(2)$ have degrees $1$, $3$, $3$ and $8$, and that all these representations are realised over $\F_2$.
 Thus, in the notation of \S\ref{clifford}, we may take $E=\F_2$ and $W=V$.
 Then, again writing $S=\soc(G)$, (\ref{U-sum}) becomes